 To reduce her footprint to a strict minimum, the Manta will be powered not only with propellers driven by electric motors but also with automated riggings.

-With her hybrid propulsion system, the Manta offers the necessary mobility to rapidly reach river mouths and estuaries where floating plastic waste is still concentrated by winds and currents and not broken down yet or didn’t begin their oceanic drift towards the “plastic continents”.
+With her hybrid propulsion system, the Manta offers the necessary mobility to rapidly reach river mouths and estuaries where floating plastic waste is still concentrated by winds and currents and not broken down yet or didn’t begin their oceanic drift and dispersal.

 The Manta can also quickly operate anywhere in the world in case of natural disaster (hurricane, tsunami, etc.) in high density plastic pollution areas to collect floating macro-waste before they sink in the oceans.

 The focus has been put on the waste collection system.
-The engineering consulting firms are concentrating their efforts to provide an innovative and efficient solution.
+Our engineering consulting firms are concentrating their efforts to provide an innovative and efficient solution.

-The collectors, between the two hulls, will have the capability to quickly bring waste on board towards the manual sorting unit.
+The collectors, between the two hulls, will have the capability to quickly bring waste on board for treatment in the onboard plant.

 To sorting, shredding, packaging and storing or converting plastic waste into energy.